 - e) One member from the College of Liberal Arts and Sciences; - 3) The Chair of the Committee shall be appointed by the Provost from the faculty members serving on the Committee. - 5.
 The Subcommittee on Regulations and Degree Requirements - a.
 The function of the Subcommittee on Regulations and Degree Requirements shall be: - 1) To review periodically, making recommendations to the Committee on Curriculum and Regulations when appropriate; - a) The areas described in the University Catalog in the section on Academic Regulations; - 2) The Committee shall construct and propose the academic calendar. - b.
 The Subcommittee on Regulations and Degree Requirements shall consist of the following: - 1) One dean selected by the Committee on Curriculum and Regulations for a term of five years. - 2) The Registrar - One faculty member from each of the colleges to serve terms of five years.
 The terms should be staggered to ensure continuity on the committee. - 4) The faculty members on the committee shall be appointed by the dean of the college in consultation with the executive committee of the college. - 6.
 The Subcommittee on General Education - a.
-The function of the General Education Committee shall be: - To evaluate all course proposals according to the letter and spirit of the concepts and guidelines contained in the General Education Program Statement and forward its recommendations to the Committee on Curriculum and Regulations for action; - 2) To urge upon faculty or departments the need for courses in certain areas; - In consultation with the appropriate departments or divisions, to determine the level of proficiency in basic skills, and whether departments or divisions offering courses in basic skills have adequate testing procedures to measure proficiency; - To establish policies for transfer credit for basic skills and the general education requirements;
+The function of the General Education Committee shall be: (Revised on November 16, 2012; click to see old version) - To evaluate course proposals according to the current General Education guidelines and forward recommendations to the Committee on Curriculum and Regulations; - To establish policies for transfer credit of general education coursework; - To facilitate ongoing assessment of general education in collaboration with the appropriate departments or divisions; - To foster an environment that promotes general education as the unifying foundation of Bradley's diverse intellectual community.

-- 5) To develop a schedule for periodic review of all courses that have been accepted for general education; - 6) To publish its specific operating procedures and norms of evaluation for the guidance of the faculty and administration. - b.
-The General Education Committee shall consist of the following: (Revised on May 4, 2011; click to see old version) - The Associate Dean of the College of Liberal Arts and Sciences, who shall serve as chair, and who shall administer the General Education Program. - 2) Six faculty members appointed from the full-time faculty of their respective colleges for three-year terms: - a) One member from the College of Business Administration; - b) One member from the College of Communications and Fine Arts; - c) One member from the College of Education and Health Sciences; - d) One member from the College of Engineering and Technology; - e) Two members from the College of Liberal Arts and Sciences.
+- b.
+The General Education Committee shall consist of the following: (Revised on May 4, 2011; click to see old version) - 1) The Associate Dean of the College of Liberal Arts and Sciences, who shall serve as chair, and who shall administer the General Education Program. - 2) Six faculty members appointed from the full-time faculty of their respective colleges for three-year terms: - a) One member from the College of Business Administration; - b) One member from the College of Communications and Fine Arts; - c) One member from the College of Education and Health Sciences; - d) One member from the College of Engineering and Technology; - e) Two members from the College of Liberal Arts and Sciences.